The physics case for a neutrino lepton collider in light of the CDF W mass measurement: Experimental Setup

 On the other hand, the lepton beam from the other collision side is of lower energy with a few GeV, and the quality can be improved by many high-current high-frequency techniques.
-We assume here that for a neutrino electron collider with the neutrinos emitted by TeV scale muon beams, and electron energies around 5 GeV, the instantaneous luminosity can reach $10^{32-33}{\rm{cm}}^{-2}{\rm{s}}^{-1}$ level, and in the following study, we assume the integrated luminosity to be around 10-100\fbinv in 10 years.
+We assume here that for a neutrino electron collider with the neutrinos emitted by TeV scale muon beams, and electron energies around 5 GeV, the instantaneous luminosity can be increased furthermore, and in the following study, we assume the integrated luminosity to be around 1-10\fbinv in 10 years.